Estimated reading time: 7 1/2 minutes

 Also, be sure to remit your taxes ON TIME.
 Typically, sales taxes are due on the 20th of the month following the sales activity.
 So, for sales in the month of November, you’ll need to remit sales taxes by December 20th.
 You can watch our video How to File Sales Tax Online here.

-Lastly, we want to share a few points about tax rates in California because these can be a little confusing too.
+Lastly, we want to share a few points about tax percentages in California because these can be a little confusing too.

 To start with, California sales tax is divided into four levels:

 - Special district

 In a best-case scenario for California online sales tax, you’ll find yourself collecting a straight 7.25 percent.
-However, if you’re doing business in an identified special district, that figure may run as high as 10 to 11 percent.
+However, if you’re doing business in an identified special district, that figure may run as high as 10 to 11 percent per purchase

-To make this aspect of the tax process easier on you, we highly recommend using software with your online business transactions.
+To make this aspect of the tax process easier on you, we highly recommend using computer software with your online business transactions.
 This ensures sales tax is being accurately calculated and your customers charged correctly.

 What we’ve shared here is truly the tip of the iceberg in covering online sales taxes.
 But rest assured these are the basics, and if you’ve got these pieces down, you are on a great trajectory to success.